mapgears/ol3-google-maps/index.md

 There are three steps in this example:

 1. Create a Google Maps layer.
-This is not mandatory, but if you do not use a google maps layer, there's no point in using this library.
+This is not mandatory, but if you do not wish to include Google Maps layers, you don't need to use this library.

 2. Create a map containing the Google Maps layer.
 Other layers of your choice can be included as well.